 - 100 g Powder Sugar May require more depending on the size of the Egg white.

-- Mix all of these ingredients together and simmer over a low flame till a wax like consistency is formed.
+- Mix all of these ingredients together and simmer over a low flame stirring continuously till a wax like consistency is formed.
+(About 40 minutes.)

-- Pour the mixture onto a flat board, air dry if necessary, and knead well till a smooth ball is formed.
-(Add more powder sugar if the mixture is too wet, or more rose water if it’s too dry.)
+- Once ready, pour the mixture onto a flat board, air dry if necessary, and knead well till a smooth ball is formed.
+(Add more powder sugar if the mixture is too wet, or more rose water if it's too dry.)

 - Once the shapes have dried, use royal icing to decorate them.

-- Mix together the white of one egg with powdered sugar.
+- Mix together the white of one egg with the 100 g of powdered sugar.